-16.3 In view of the discussions in aforesaid paras, it further appears that the term "Ore" is a naturally occurring raw and native mineral which are produced by mines and contain various foreign material and impurities.
-Ore is extracted from the earth through mining and treated or refined to extract the valuable metals or minerals.
-The "Ore Concentrate" is dressed ore obtained by passing through the physical or physic-chemical operation viz. cleaning, washing, drying, separation, crushing, grinding, etc. Natural Ore which extracted from the mines, though might have predominance of a particular minerals but do not consist of any particular mineral alone.
-It is a naturally occurring raw and native mineral which are produced by mines and contain various foreign material, impurities and other substances and as such not suitable for further operations.
-The "Concentrate" is the form or ores from which part or all of the foreign matters have been removed and obtained by passing through the physical or physico-chemical operation viz. cleaning, washing, drying, separation, crushing, grinding, etc. Therefore, it appears from the above that Natural Ore consist of various minerals and other minerals and substances and therefore as such it cannot be directly used for any further manufacturing.
-Whereas concentrate is the form, from which part or all of the foreign matters have been removed.
+16.2 In view of the discussions in aforesaid paras, it further appeared that the term "Ore" was a naturally occurring raw and native mineral which was produced by mines and contained various foreign material and impurities.
+Ore was extracted from the earth through mining and treated or refined to extract the valuable metals or minerals.
+The "Ore Concentrate" was dressed Ore obtained by passing through the physical or physic-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Natural Ore which was extracted from the mines though might have predominance of a particular mineral but do not consist of any particular mineral alone.
+It was a naturally occurring raw and native mineral which was produced by mines and contained various foreign material, impurities and other substances and as such, not suitable for further operations.
+Ore was extracted from the earth through mining and treated or refined to extract the valuable metals or minerals to make it usable.
+The "Concentrate" was the form or Ores from which part or all of the foreign matters had been removed and obtained by passing through the physical or physic-chemical operation viz cleaning, washing, drying, separation, crushing, grinding, etc. Therefore, it appeared from the above that Natural Ore consisted of various minerals and other minerals and substances and therefore, as such it could not be directly used for any further manufacturing.
+Whereas concentrate was the form, from which part or all of the foreign matters had been removed.

-16.4 In view of the discussions in aforesaid paras and details available on website of M/s ETiMADEN, Turkey, it appears that Colemanite is one of most important Boron minerals in commercial terms which are found in Emet, Bigadiç and Kestelek deposits of Turkey and mined by M/s ETiMADEN.
-The $B_2O_3$ content of the Colemanite ore mined by M/s ETiMADEN from open quarry is between 27%-32%.
-Boron minerals i.e. Colemanite are made usable and valuable by M/s ETiMADEN by using various mining methods which enriched by physical processes and converted into concentrated boron products.
-Mined Colemanite goes through the processes of enrichment grinding in hi-tech concentrator facilities available with M/s ETiMADEN and by this process, concentrated Colemanite is produced.
-Further, by this process, the mined Colemanite ore having $B_2O_3$ , ranging between 27%-32% has been enhanced to produce Colemanite Ore Concentrate which is sold as Ground Colemanite having $B_2O_3$ 40%.
-The content of $B_2O_3$ has also been confirmed as 41.6% and 37.62% by CRCL, Vadodara and CRCL, New Delhi respectively.
-Thus, Ground Colemanite is a concentrated product of Colemanite produced by enrichment in concentrator plant and after passing through crushing and grinding processes, packed in bag and sold in Powder form.
-The CRCL, Vadodara and CRCL, New Delhi, also confirmed the form of sample as grinded and crushed powder.
-Further, M/s ETiMADEN also categorized Ground Colemanite as refined product at their website.
-Thus, Ground Colemanite B2O40% produced by M/s ETiMADEN is Ore Concentrate.
+16.3 In view of the discussions in aforesaid paras and details available on website of Etimaden, Turkey, it appeared that Colemanite was one of most important

+Boron minerals in commercial terms which was found in Emet, Bigadiç and Kestelek deposits of Turkey and mined by Etimaden.
+The B2O3 content of the Colemanite Ore mined by Etimaden from open quarry was between 27%-32%.
+Boron minerals i.e. Colemanite are made usable and valuable by Etimaden by using various mining methods which was enriched by physical processes and converted into Concentrated Boron products.
+Mined Colemanite goes through the processes of enrichment grinding in hi-tech concentrator facilities available with Etimaden and by this process Concentrated Colemanite is produced.
+Further, by this process the mined Colemanite Ore having B2O3 ranging between 27%-32% has been enhanced to produce Colemanite Ore Concentrate which was sold as Ground Colemanite having B2O3 40%.
+The content of B2O3 has also been confirmed as 41.2% and 38.06 % by CRCL, Vadodara and CRCL, New Delhi respectively.
+Thus, Ground Colemanite was a concentrated product of Colemanite produced by enrichment in Concentrator Plant and after passing through crushing and grinding processes, packed in bag and sold in Powder form.
+The CRCL, Vadodara and CRCL, New Delhi also confirmed the form of sample grinded and crushed powder.
+Further, M/s.Etimaden also categorized Ground Colemanite as refined product at their website.
+Thus, Ground Colemanite B2O3 40% produced by Etimaden was Ore Concentrate.

-16.5 It also appears from the discussion at para 15.2 that if the producer's test report for their product 'ULEXITE) describe their product of lesser concentration as 'concentrated', then the test reports which are being supplied by M/s ETiMADEN with its all consignments, has not be disclosed to Customs department purposefully so as to claim the consignment as 'Natural Boron Ore' for availing the exemption benefits under Sr. No. 113 of the Notification No. 12/2012-Cus dated 17.03.2012 (upto 30.06.2017) and Sr. no. 130 of the Notification No. 50/2017-Cus dtd.
-30.06.2017 (from 01.07.2017 onwards).
+16.4 It also appeared from the above discussion at para 15.1 that if the producer's test report (for their product 'ULEXITE') described their product of lesser concentration as 'Concentrated' then the test reports which were being supplied by M/s.Etimaden with its all consignments, have not been disclosed to Customs Department with intent to claim the consignment as 'Natural Boron Ore' for availing the exemption benefits under Sr. No.113 of the Notification No.12/2012-Cus dated 17.03.2012 (upto 30.06.2017) and Sr.No.130 of the Notification No.50/2017-Cus dated 30.06.2017 (from 01.07.2017 onwards).